 - In an era where AI is increasingly prevalent in our daily lives, robustness is a fundamental pillar of trustworthiness. - Due to their complexity though, AI systems are susceptible to various vulnerabilities, both in the algorithms and the data they are trained on. - A simple way to demonstrate if an AI system is robust or not is to ask it to perform a similar task twice.
-Providing significantly different answers to the same question will cause humans to rapidly lose trust in the system, but many AI systems will fail this simple test. - There will always be confusing inputs in the real-world, and unfortunately there will always be malicious actors who try to deliberately affect the outputs of our AI systems.
-Even in the best cases, with no malicious actor, we will still forever be locked in an arms race between our machine learning models and the infinite complexity that the real world will throw at them. - Therefore, there will always be a need to use approaches to maximize the robustness of our AI models, and in some cases we require verifiable proof of that robustness. - By addressing the complexities of unusual data and adversarial attacks, we pave the way for AI systems that not only excel under ideal circumstances but are resilient in the face of unexpected inputs and deliberate attacks.
+Providing significantly different answers to the same question will cause humans to rapidly lose trust in the system, but many AI systems will fail this simple test. - There will always be confusing inputs in the real-world, and unfortunately there will always be malicious actors who try to overall system being significantly more robust.